johndpotts/johndpotts-blog-old/src/pages/2018-06-23-debugging-3/index.md

 console.log('ARGGGGGGHHHHH');
 ```

-If the above snippet looks familiar, it's time for you to become better aquainted with the JS debugging capabilities of Chrome Dev Tools.
+If the above snippet looks familiar, it's time for you to become better acquainted with the JS debugging capabilities of Chrome Dev Tools.

 This post is certainly not exhaustive, but I will hit on a few key things that you should know are available to you when debugging on the front end.